-A Chinese export famille rose and silvered armorial plate for the Dutch market (Bistrate of Anvers).
+A Chinese export famille rose and silvered armorial plate for the Belgian market (Bistrate of Anvers).
 Yongzheng period.

 The center enameled and silvered with the arms of la Bistrate accollée with those of Proli between greyhound supporters and below a helmet, coronet and crest, surrounded by a trellis-patters in the well, the arms repeated individually around the everted rim between a du Paquier style design of linked feathers, strapwork, shells and hanging drapery.